context-hub/docs/docs/sources/text-source.md

 ## Using variables in configuration

-Context Generator supports various types of variables throughout your configuration files, including environment variables, predefined system variables, and custom configuration variables.
+**CTX** supports various types of variables throughout your configuration files, including environment variables, predefined system variables, and custom configuration variables.

 Read more about [variables](./variables.md) in the documentation.